The Index of Dirac Operators on Incomplete Edge Spaces

 \subsection{The APS boundary projection}

-We now define the APS boundary condition discussed in the introduction.
-We will make use of a simplified coordinate system near the boundary of $M$, namely, let $(x, x')$ be coordinates near a point on $\p M$ for which $x' \in \mathbb{R}^{n-1}$ are coordinates on $\p M$ and $x$ is the same fixed boundary defining function used in \eqref{eq:coordinates}.
-For the cutoff manifold $M_{\epsilon} =\{x \geq\eps \},$ consider the differential operator on sections of $\SPB$ over $\p M_{\epsilon}$ defined by choosing any orthonormal frame $e_{p}$, $p = 1, \dots n - 1$ of the distribution of the tangent bundle orthogonal to $\p_{x}$ and setting
+We now def\/ine the APS boundary condition discussed in the introduction.
+We will make use of a simplif\/ied coordinate system near the boundary of $M$, namely, let $(x, x')$ be coordinates near a point on $\p M$ for which $x' \in \mathbb{R}^{n-1}$ are coordinates on $\p M$ and $x$ is the same f\/ixed boundary def\/ining function used in~\eqref{eq:coordinates}.
+For the cutof\/f manifold $M_{\epsilon} =\{x \geq\eps \}$, consider the dif\/ferential operator on sections of $\SPB$ over $\p M_{\epsilon}$ def\/ined by choosing any orthonormal frame $e_{p}$, $p =1, \dots, n - 1$ of the distribution of the tangent bundle orthogonal to $\p_{x}$ and setting

 where $\wt{\nabla}$ is the connection from \eqref{eq:euclideanconnection}.
-The operator $\wt{\eth}_{\epsilon}$ is defined independently of the choice of frame, so we may take frames as in \eqref{eq:frame} to obtain
+The operator $\wt{\eth}_{\epsilon}$ is def\/ined independently of the choice of frame, so we may take frames as in \eqref{eq:frame} to obtain

-We refer to $\wt{\eth}_{\epsilon}$ below as the \textbf{tangential operator}, since for every $\epsilon$ it acts tangentially along the boundary $\p M_{\epsilon}$.
-The operator $\wt{\eth}_{\epsilon}$ is self-adjoint on $L^{2}(\p M_{\epsilon}, \SPB).$
+We refer to $\wt{\eth}_{\epsilon}$ below as the \textit{tangential operator}, since for every $\epsilon$ it acts tangentially along the boundary $\p M_{\epsilon}$.
+The operator $\wt{\eth}_{\epsilon}$ is self-adjoint on $L^{2}(\p M_{\epsilon}, \SPB)$.